 In learning how to adapt to a new temperate climate, I've come to appreciate the ever changing colours and elemental vibes of the seasons, observing Mother Nature's order of phenomenas.
 The quiet life here afforded me the lens to pay attention to the details, a sneak peek into impermanence - through the relentless shedding of the weeping eucalyptus, the luscious radiance of waratahs, the sheer gleen of a lethal toadstool, the celestial engineering of cricket wings...

 I've conceded that nature is not linear, and that every being has its place and time in this world.
 Life on earth is simply birthing, existing and dissolving.
 These are essential events in the macro and microcosm that somehow only the human species have the inkling to wield cognitive control over.

-In the last 2 years, I've begun to distill my mind-body work through deep inquiries - into how we relate to ourselves, to each other and to our inner and outer environment.
-My personal practice and teaching have since evolved into an interoceptive, non-linear study, delving into sensory awareness on allowing the quiet and subtle to come into light, and nerding out on the intricacies of how our brain shaped our body (or how the body informs the brain).
-I have inadvertently opened an existential Pandora's box, uncovering the innate power of nature to reconcile, to mediate, to heal.
-I intend to be on this joy ride for at least the rest of this lifetime.
+The last 2 years has also been a distillation of my own mind-body work through deep inquiries - into how we relate to ourselves, to each other and to our inner and outer environment.
+My personal practice and teaching is now an interoceptive, non-linear study.
+One that delves into sensory awareness on allowing the quiet and subtle to come into light.